Vignesh-2896/animated-robot/README.md

 # Memory Card Game built using React.

-Welcome to the My Hero Academia Memory Game !
+Welcome to the Naruto Memory Game !

 ## Game Setting